 At 76 inches wide by 80 inches long, a king-size mattress can be a sensible choice for anyone who needs more space than what’s offered by a full, twin, or queen bed.
 Maybe you have a partner or pet, a tendency to sleep sprawled out like a snow angel, or simply a spacious bedroom that looks too empty with a smaller mattress.
 No matter the reason, you’ve come to the right place if you’re looking for a comfy and expansive new bed.

 When searching for any online mattress, not just a king-sized one, it’s important to find a bed that provides soothing pressure relief while still being supportive enough to prop the spine into proper alignment.
-According to Sleepopolis Chief Medical Advisor Dr. Raj Dasgupta, to find a bed with the ideal balance of these two qualities, you’ll want to look for something that combines “medium firmness, contouring materials like memory foam or latex, zoned support, responsive materials, pocketed coils, layered construction, strong edge support, and proper alignment for the spine.”
+Sleepopolis’s Chief Medical Advisor, Dr. Raj Dasgupta, said, “To find a bed with the ideal balance of support and pressure relief you’ll want to look for something that combines “medium firmness, contouring materials like memory foam or latex, zoned support, responsive materials, pocketed coils, layered construction, strong edge support, and proper alignment for the spine.”

 With all that in mind, I’ve put together a list of the best king-size mattresses for a variety of body types, budgets, and sleeping positions.
 To make these recommendations, not only do I put each bed through an extensive battery of tests that measure performance factors such as cooling, motion isolation, and pressure relief — I also vet every product’s trial period, shipping policy, and warranty.

 Additionally, our team worked closely with Dr. Raj to develop a medically approved testing methodology.
 Our recommendations are based on concrete testing data, as well as real-world sleep experience and subjective data from our certified sleep science coaches and mattress experts.
-We helped more than 12,544 people find a mattress in 2024 alone, and hopefully we can help you find the best king-size mattress right now.
+We’ve helped more than 17,932 people find a mattress in 2025 alone (and 132,017 since we started in 2014), and hopefully we can help you find the best king-size mattress right now.

 What We Looked for in the Best King-Size Mattress